Can I Sue a Dog Owner if Their Dog Knocked Me Over? - Catalano Law

 You can suffer personal injury from more than just a dog bite.
 Dogs can jump on you or knock you over, resulting in broken bones.
 A dog could run out in front of your bike or cause another type of accident inadvertently.
 Any of these cases are considered a non-aggressive dog attack.

 Children are at a higher risk of injury from non-aggressive dog attacks.
-They can be startled by animals that bark aggressively, causing them to fall, or chase them into the street.
+They can be startled by animals that bark aggressively, causing them to fall.
+Dogs may also chase children into the street.
 Children’s smaller size means even small and medium sized dogs can cause significant injury unintentionally.

-Non-aggressive dog injuries can result in serious damage and high medical costs.
-Common injuries include broken bones, nerve damage, facial injuries and disfigurement, torn ACLs and MCLs in the knee, traumatic brain injury, and even spinal cord injury.
+Non-aggressive dog injuries can still result in serious damage and high medical costs.
+Common injuries include:

 If you or a loved one have suffered from a non-aggressive dog attack, you may be entitled to compensation through a personal injury lawsuit.